Universal Decay of Mutual Information and Conditional Mutual Information in Gapped Pure- and Mixed-State Quantum Matter

 {\it Setup and main results} -- In this work, we study both spin and fermionic systems on a $D$-dimensional lattice.
 We first focus on the ground states of almost-local Hamiltonians of the form $H=\sum_j H_j$, where the magnitude of each interaction term decays superpolynomially with the range of the interaction.
 Such Hamiltonians are relevant since they naturally arise in realistic settings, and the quasi-adiabatic continuation of gapped systems can be realized by finite-time evolutions generated by such Hamiltonians~\cite{Hastings_2005, Bachmann_2011, Kapustin2022Noether,hastings2010quasiadiabaticcontinuationdisorderedsystems}.

-To consider the (conditional) mutual information, we focus on the partition of the lattice as in Fig. \ref{fig:Def-partition}, where $ABC$ constitutes the whole lattice, and $A$ is contractible and shielded from $C$ by the region $B$.
+To consider the (conditional) mutual information, we focus on the partition of the lattice as in Fig. \ref{fig:Def-partition}, where $ABC$ constitutes the whole lattice that is defined on a closed manifold, and $A$ is contractible and shielded from $C$ by the region $B$.
 Now we state our key results on the decay behavior of MI and CMI for close quantum systems.

 \begin{theorem} Let $H_0$ be a gapped, almost-local Hamiltonian.
 Suppose that for every (possibly mixed) ground state $\rho$ of $H_0$, any of the following equations holds,

 then the same equation holds for any $\rho'$ in the same gapped phase as $H_0$.
 Here $|A|$ and $|B|$ are the sizes of $A$ and $B$, respectively, $\dist(A, C)$ is the distance between $A$ and $C$, and $\dist(A,C)^{-\infty}$ represents functions decaying to zero faster than any polynomial. \end{theorem}